joydeepsingha105/biomass-water-herbivore/README.md

   # 🌱 vegetation biomass-Soil water-herbivore model

---- This repository contains the python codes for direct numerical simulation of the vegetation-soil water-herbivore model and MATLAB codes for numerical continuation to create bifurcaton diagram.
+--- This repository contains the python codes for direct numerical simulation of the vegetation-soil water-herbivore model (pydns) and MATLAB codes for numerical continuation to create bifurcaton diagram (bwhcont).

 ---